coderefinery/template-workshop-webpage/right_column.md

 something new about a subject by teaching it.

+### How to join

+We are normally limited by number of helpers, thus:

+- Anyone may register as a learner, we will try to take as many as we can.
+- Or you can register as a helper.
+If you are somewhat comfortable with these tools, you can be a helper! (see below)
+- Register as a team, one helper and 4-6 learners.
+  - We will accept all complete teams.
+  - Everyone on the team must register separately.
+  - Decide some team name, and when registering, everone enter this same name so that we can link you together.
+  - During the exercise sessions in breakout rooms, the helper has primary responsibility for their group's hands-on exercises.
+    Still, instructors drop by to check and help as needed, so don't worry if you don't know everything.
+  - This is a great opportunity to bring your friends and colleagues and prepare for the future together.

+If you've been to a CodeRefinery before and have used git some after that, you are definitely capable of being a helper.
+If you routinely use git and know Python somewhat well, you are also very qualified to be a helper.

 ### What we will not teach

 This is not a course about a specific programming language or